Are You Waiting for Someone to Tell You That You Belong?

 I ran to the webpage, hoping to find a glitch in the matrix.

-Somehow, the dance program application had been opened on my account at some point — most likely my college counselor, because I had zero recollection of it.
+Somehow, the dance program application had been opened on my account at some point, most likely by my college counselor, because I had zero recollection of it.
 The deadline had passed, but the portal was still accessible to me.

 I could see everything it required.

-In one breath, I called my Balanchine teacher and told her I was taking two days off school — the only two days of high school I ever voluntarily missed.
+In one breath, I called my Balanchine high school teacher and told her I was taking two days off, the only days of school I ever voluntarily missed.
 In two days, we filmed every video the application required.

 I sent an email to the dean: